-We base Annuity Payments on the greater of Contract Value or Cash Value.
+We base Annuity Payments on the Contract Value.
 We guarantee the dollar amount of Annuity Payments (equal installments) and this amount does not change except as provided under Annuity Option G, or if your Income Payments under the Increasing Income payment option are converted to Annuity Payments.
-The Contract Value or Cash Value you apply to Annuity Payments is placed in our general account.
+The Contract Value you apply to Annuity Payments is placed in our general account.
 Annuity Payments are based on an interest rate and mortality table specified in your Contract.
 These rates are guaranteed and we cannot use lower rates.